osu-eesc/cms-docs/user-guide/docs/content-types/event.md

 Any user on the site.
 If an event applies to more than one county or program, coordinate and make sure to add it only once.

-> **Quick Tip**: If an event has been entered that needs to be edited or removed from your page, you should contact the uploader of the event.
-See [Working with Other Content Authors](../managing-content.md#working-with-other-content-authors).
+> **Quick Tip**: If an event has been entered that needs to be edited or removed from your page, you can [modify the tags](../managing-content.md#modifying-content-tags) of an event even if you are not a member of the group that entered it.

 ## Instructions for Events